YiceLuo/pytorch-mosaic-transform/README.md

 # pytorch-mosaic-transform
-merge four images into one
+merge four images into one.
+Coco format dataset is required in a proper path.